Chechekhins/scParadise/docs/theory.rst

 1. Lower MedianAE Values: Indicate a better fit of the model to the data, meaning that predictions are close to actual values.
 2. Higher MedianAE Values: Indicate greater discrepancies between predicted and actual values.
 3. An MedianAE of 0 signifies a perfect fit, where predicted values match actual values exactly, although this is rarely achieved in practice.

+The scEve models predict multiple proteins.
+By default, the value of the MedianAE defined by the function scnoah.report_reg is the average across all predicted proteins (multioutput = 'uniform_average').
+However, you can change this to obtain predictions for each protein separately (multioutput = 'raw_values').

 Example
 -------